tgavri/guessr/README.md

 ## Overview

+We are a team of 4, all of us currently studying Computer Science at KEA on the 3rd semester.

 **Guessr** is an interactive web game platform that challenges players to guess countries based on flags from around the world.
 Players are shown a flag and asked to choose the correct country from multiple-choice options.
 The game is designed to be fun and educational, helping players learn about different countries and their flags.

-The game includes a simple yet engaging design with a variety of game modes, with the current focus on the **Flags** game mode.
+The games includes a simple yet engaging design with a variety of game modes, with the current focus on the **Flags** game mode.

 ## Features